Quantifying Error Propagation and Model Collapse in Diffusion Models: Abstract

 \section{Abstract}

 Machine learning models are increasingly trained or fine-tuned on synthetic data.
 Recursively training on such data has been observed to significantly degrade performance in a wide range of tasks, often characterized by a progressive drift away from the target distribution.
 In this work, we theoretically analyze this phenomenon in the setting of score-based diffusion models.
 For a realistic pipeline where each training round uses a combination of synthetic data and fresh samples from the target distribution, we obtain upper and lower bounds on the accumulated divergence between the generated and target distributions.
-This allows us to characterize different regimes of drift, depending on the score estimation error and the proportion of fresh data used in each generation.
+Notably, to the best of our knowledge, this is the first lower bound on the divergence between the learned and target distributions, even for standard diffusion models.
+Our results allow us to characterize different regimes of drift, depending on the score estimation error and the proportion of fresh data used in each generation.
+In a certain regime, the accumulated divergence after several retraining rounds can be expressed as a discounted sum of score estimation errors made at each generation.
 We also provide empirical results on synthetic data and images to illustrate the theory.